chantastic/elements/readme.md

 This is an artifact, using the elements of ui style retained there.

+## Core concepts

+### Standard

+Standards stand the test of time.
+They're widely documented.
+They're easier to train people in.
+They're easier to hire for.
+They're stack agnostic.

+The main exports of this project are browser-standard — CSS and JavaScript.
+In addition, there are non-standard React component consumers.

 ## Thinking as of 11/1

 ### "button" is the wrong abstraction